 1. Drill Holes in Exhaust ($0-$25)

-The least recommended, but the cheapest way to create a louder exhaust sound is to drill small holes in the exhaust which will cause an exhaust leak and therefore create a louder sound.
-With your power drill and 3/8” bit, you simply put four to six holes in the exhaust pipe.
+This is the least recommended option, but the cheapest way to create a louder exhaust sound is to drill small holes in the exhaust.
+This will cause an exhaust leak, creating a louder sound.
+With your power drill and 3/8” bit, simply put four to six holes in the exhaust pipe.

 These holes should be drilled before the muffler but after the catalytic converter.
 If you put it before the cat, you could allow dangerous gases to enter the atmosphere.
 As the engine releases sound, the waves will make their way through the system, but a few will escape through the holes before they can be quieted through the muffler.

-However, this method is definitely not recommended over the others as it can lead to more exhaust fumes in the cabin which is bad for your health.
+However, this method is definitely not recommended over the others, as it can lead to more exhaust fumes in the cabin, which is bad for your health.
 It can also lead to your car failing a smog test.
-If you have an annual inspection of the car in your country, it can also cause problems.
+If you have an annual inspection of the car in your country, that’s going to be a problem

 2. Take Off Muffler ($20-$45)